spatools/grunt-nuget/README.md

 Install this grunt plugin next to your project's gruntfile with: `npm install grunt-nuget --save-dev`

+NOTE : if you are on a unix system, you should install [Mono][mono] first.

 Then add this line to your project's `Gruntfile.js` :

 ```javascript